 Hi, I am Cody LaScala and I have cerebral palsy.
 I was not born with it was a God given thing.
 I live my life knowing God made me the way I am for a reason.
 Did you know, according to the U.S. Consumer Product Safety Commission, about 350 children under age 5 drown in swimming pools in the United States each year?
 I was almost part of those statistics.

 We had a nanny who was watching me.
-She thought I crawled out to mom; actually, I had crawled out the sliding door into our new swimming pool.
+She thought I crawled out to mom.
+Actually, I had crawled out the sliding door into our new swimming pool.

 My mom had a really weird feeling, she walked, no she ran back to our nanny and asked where I was.
-The nanny said, thought he was with you Â€Â Mom ran to my crib, hoping she would find me there.
+The nanny said, “I thought he was with you.”
+Mom ran to my crib, hoping she would find me there.
 When I wasn’t there, she ran to the pool, and found her worst nightmare.
 She found me at the bottom of the pool and started CPR.

 The paramedics worked on me for over 20 minutes and still no pulse.
 My mom just prayed with our neighbors and all her friends who came to help.
 They were crying and mom said that they just had to pray.
 I was taken by ambulance to Palm Springs Hospital.
 After another 30 minutes, the doctor finally got a pulse.
 I was transferred to Loma Linda Hospital where I would spend the next month.

-The chief neurologist took Mom and Dad into the special roomÂ€Â and told them to leave me and go on with their lives, he thought there was no hope for me.
+The chief neurologist took Mom and Dad into the special room and told them to leave me and go on with their lives.
+He thought there was no hope for me.
 He said they should go on with their lives because I would be a burden on the family.
-My mom said, No, I am not going to leave him.”
-Mom was pregnant with Bryan, my brother, at the time.
+My mom said, “No, I am not going to leave him.”
+Mom was pregnant at the time with my brother Bryan.

 The doctors at Loma Linda thought she was crazy.
 But she wasn’t crazy, and I am living proof of that.

-I went from a coma to a semi-comatose state over the next 6 months.
-My brother, Bryan, even thought he was very young, had a lot to do with my recovery.
+I went from a coma to a semi-comatose state over the next six months.
+My brother Bryan, even thought he was very young, had a lot to do with my recovery.
 He played with me all the time.
 When I started moving, I would lie on the floor and mom would put me on my side so I would roll over.
 That is how I learned to roll.
 Then Bryan would run past me and I would lift up my legs and catch him and flip him on his face.
-Sometimes he would cry but I thought it was funny because I could get away with it.
+Sometimes he would cry, but I thought it was funny because I could get away with it.

-When I was 18 months old Mom and Dad took me to Philadelphia to The Institutes for the Achievement of Human Potential.
+When I was 18 months old, Mom and Dad took me to Philadelphia to The Institutes for the Achievement of Human Potential.
 It was a place where they showed us how to do a home program where they would reprogram my brain.

 Once we were driving up the mountain to go to Santa’s Village.
-We kept saying, Are we there yet!”
-We were almost there when the car quit running, oh man that bites.
+We kept saying, “are we there yet!”
+We were almost there when the car quit running.
+Oh man that bites!
 Mom and Lisa just got us all out of the car, put me in my wheelchair and stuck out our thumbs.
-The first truck picked us up and we were at Santa’s Village in 2 minutes.
+The first truck picked us up and we were at Santa’s Village in two minutes.
 The whole experience was so funny.
-When we decided to leave mom asked a guy in a truck if he could give her and her kids a ride down to their car.
-He said yes and Lisa came running over with me in my chair and the other 2 brats too.
-The guy thought, These moms are crazy.
+When we decided to leave, mom asked a guy in a truck if he could give her and her kids a ride down to their car.
+He said yes and Lisa came running over with me in my chair and the other two brats too.
+The guy probably thought these moms were crazy.

 My mom and I did a lot together.
 We traveled all over the world looking for help.
 I had hippo therapy, chiropractic, reflexology, essential oils, cranial sacral therapy, hyperbaric oxygen treatments, nitroglycerin therapy, biofeedback, OT, PT, and speech therapy.